 We recommend applying to the member state with which your clients do most trading, if possible.

 Payable duties and VAT at customs

-HMRC have a very useful tool that’ll help you calculate the exact amount of UK customs duties and import VAT tariffs that’ll be due at the border for a consignment.
+HMRC have a very useful tool that’ll help you calculate the amount of UK customs duties and import VAT tariffs due at the border for a consignment.
 This tool will also generate commodity codes for the goods that are to be imported.

-If the goods are leaving the UK and entering the EU, the WTO MFN tariffs will be applied.
+If the goods leave the UK and enter the EU, the WTO MFN tariffs will be applied.

 Please refer to your client logistics or freight partners for more information on these fees, and how to find and use the available online tools with which to calculate them.

 Customs declaration forms will need to be filled out for all goods that will cross UK and EU borders.